nativewind/nativewind/apps/website/docs/guides/troubleshooting.md

 ## Styles randomly not working

-NativeWind adds code to your files which are then cached by Babel.
+NativeWind adds code to each file which is cached by Webpack/Metro.
 As each file is cache individually, changes to your `tailwind.config.js` or other files may not be reflected across your project.

 To fix this issue, simply clear your project's cache.